 If you are single and no one relies on your income or no one is responsible for your student loan debt (ex: co-signer on student loans), then you may not need life insurance just yet.
 However, even if you are young and healthy, it may still be a good idea to lock in a low-cost term policy.
 Just about everyone should have some form of life insurance.

 Term life insurance is very inexpensive — for a great policy, you can expect to pay no more than $100 a month.
-A good starting place for most people is a $1,000,000 - $2,000,000 policy.
+A good starting place for most people is a $1,000,000 to $2,000,000 policy.
 As your income increases, you can add additional term life insurance as needed.

 When you’re looking for a term life insurance policy, work with a company with a 90+ or higher Comdex score to ensure credibility.
-Also, if you're in a single income household and/or have a low emergency fund, add a waiver of premium for security.
+Also, if you’re in a single-income household and/or have a low emergency fund, add a waiver of premium for security.

 Good tools: You probably have the option to add some group term insurance from your employer, which is a good starting place.
 A group policy can be good for some and bad for others.
 If you have had some health issues in the past, your group plan could be much lower cost than a private plan, because you are being “grouped” with other employees to spread out your risk.